michaelgudzevskyi/react-storybook-archref/README.md

 This is a boilerplate project for writing React NPM modules (or component libraries) in TypeScript + Storybook.

 This boilderplate includes a [Storybook](https://storybook.js.org/) to visualize and demonstrate your components.
-The Storybook is automatically deployed to [Zeit](https://zeit.co) once configured (see the Storybook for this template [here](https://react-ts-module-boilerplate.develohpanda.now.sh)).
-This allows you to test each PR visually and in isolation.

 # Features